I've been involved in traditional dance since 1987 and have been leading

 In the fall or 2013 I taught another class at the OLLI on social dances of the 19th century and how they changed throughout the period.

-In the spring of 2014 I will be co-teaching a class at the OLLI on the traditional dance revivals of the 20th century.
-These include English country dance, square dance and contra dance, along with several other traditional dance forms.
+In the spring of 2014 I co-taught a class at the OLLI on the traditional dance revivals of the 20th century.
+These included English country dance, square dance and contra dance, along with several other traditional dance forms.

 |Some dances I've written|